Gravity-Matter Sum Rules in models with a single extra-dimension

 As is well known the longitudinal mode of the polarization tensor of massive spin-2 particles is proportional to $E^2/m^2$ where $E$ is the energy of the particle and $m$ its mass.
 This leads to a strong growth of amplitudes with these particles as external states with the Mandelstam $s$ in the Fierz-Pauli theory~\cite{Fierz:1939ix}.
 Consequently, perturbative unitarity breaks down at a significantly lower energy scale than the effective theory suggests.
 For spin-2 scattering the amplitude grows as $s^5$ while the production of pairs of spin-2 particles from matter fields grows as $s^3$.
 Due to the clear connection between gravity and spin-2 fields, there is a great interest in curing this behaviour since this might allow the construction of a theory of massive gravity which could help to address various cosmological questions.
 At present, the best-behaved theory with a single massive spin-2 particle features polynomial interaction terms for the spin-2 particle that reduce the growth in scattering to $s^3$ \cite{Arkani-Hamed:2002bjr,deRham:2010kj,Hinterbichler:2011tt}.

 The situation is different in extra-dimensional theories where massive spin-2 particles arise as degrees of freedom in an effective theory from the Kaluza-Klein~(KK) decomposition of higher-dimensional gravity.
 In this case, the fundamental scale of the theory is given by the higher-dimensional Planck mass.
 Therefore, a lower breakdown scale, as implied by a growth of the amplitudes faster than $s$, is not expected.
-It is avoided by a subtle cancellation between the contributions of the full KK tower which restores perturbative unitarity of tree-level amplitudes up to the Planck scale \cite{Schwartz:2003vj,SekharChivukula:2019yul,Chivukula:2020hvi,Bonifacio:2019ioc,deGiorgi:2020qlg}.
+It is avoided by a subtle cancellation between the contributions of the full KK tower which restores perturbative unitarity of tree level amplitudes up to the Planck scale \cite{Schwartz:2003vj,SekharChivukula:2019yul,SekharChivukula:2019qih,Chivukula:2020hvi,Bonifacio:2019ioc,deGiorgi:2020qlg,Chivukula:2022tla}.
 To achieve this cancellation the KK-gravitons need to fulfil several intricate consistency conditions that can be expressed as sum rules for masses and the coefficient of the KK-graviton vertices.

-In this work, we discuss how such sum rules can be derived in a general and mathematically exact way by studying the properties of the Sturm-Liouville equation.
-The spin-2 sectors of popular models such as large extra-dimensions (LED)~\cite{Arkani-Hamed:1998jmv}, Randall Sundrum (RS)~\cite{Randall:1999ee}, and the continuum limit of clockwork models (CW)~\cite{Giudice:2016yja} follow formally the same sum rules since their metric is conformally equivalent.
-We demonstrate how they cancel the leading powers in $s$ of an expansion of the amplitudes in $s$
+In this work, we discuss how the sum rules for graviton pair production can be proven in a general and mathematically exact way by studying the properties of the Sturm-Liouville~(SL) equation.
+The explicit connection between SL equation and scattering amplitudes involving KK gravitons was first carried out in Ref.~\cite{SekharChivukula:2019yul}.
+In such reference and in Refs.~\cite{SekharChivukula:2019qih, Chivukula:2020hvi} the properties of the SL equation are used to show how amplitudes in KK-scattering in large-$s$ limit vanish.
+On the same lines, we apply such a technique to the case of graviton-matter annihilation.
+This generalizes the results of our earlier work \cite{deGiorgi:2020qlg} were a proof of the sum rules in the large $\mu$ limit of the RS-model was given \footnote{Another work that studies this generalization and also considers bulk matter fields appeared simultaneously to this work in Ref.~\cite{Chivukula:2023sua}.}.